There are three types of allergies to gluten. Here's what you need to know about gluten intolerance and how you can manage it.

 The first is wheat allergy; this is a more typical food allergy and is not triggered by barley or rye.
-Wheat allergies are more common in children than adults, and often they will disappear around age three.
+Wheat allergies are more common in children than adults.
+Often they will disappear around age three.

 The second type of gluten allergy is known as a non-celiac gluten sensitivity, or NCGS.
 A person with symptoms of a gluten allergy but without celiac biomarkers may have NCGS.

 For several years, there was a debate in the medical community over whether gluten sensitivity existed.
-Recent research, however, has established that it is a separate condition from both celiac disease and wheat allergy.
+Research, however, has established that it is a separate condition from both celiac disease and wheat allergy.

-All three types of gluten allergy can cause gastrointestinal symptoms, such as indigestion, diarrhea, and vomiting.
+All three types of gluten intolerance can cause gastrointestinal symptoms, such as indigestion, diarrhea, and vomiting.

 A wheat allergy may cause swelling, hives, or rashes.
 If severe, it can also result in more dangerous reactions, such as trouble breathing or a loss of consciousness.